 [If not applicable, delete this section.].

 The [Department Name] will provide a taxable relocation allowance of $[Amount: Reimbursed up to $5,000 from Department].
-[If applicable, the department must complete and submit the Relocation Allowance Request Form
+[If applicable, the department must complete and submit the Relocation Allowance Request Form]

 Space Provided

 [Lab: Lewis Hall - space to be negotiated by Executive Vice President for Academic Affairs & Provost, Dean and Department Head]